 Lipids, which represent the nutrient with the highest energy value (one gram contains 9 kcal), are stored in fatty tissue and used when needed.
 In addition, they are essential for tissue isolation, digestion and absorption of fat-soluble vitamins.
-Lipid hydrolysis in many cases leads to the release fatty acids.
-Fatty acids, based on their chemical characteristics, can be divided into 3 classes:
+Lipid hydrolysis in many cases leads to the release of fatty acids.
+Fatty acids, based on their chemical characteristics, can be divided into 3 categories:

 Monounsaturated fats (MUFA) and polyunsaturated (PUFA)

-The main source of monounsaturated fats is extra virgin olive oil.
+A main source of monounsaturated fats is extra virgin olive oil.

 Polyunsaturated fats can be divided into two classes: omega 3 and omega 6.

 Omega 3s are mainly found in fish (salmon, anchovy, sardine, herring, mackerel), fish oil, flaxseeds and nuts.